lotusnprod/lotus-manuscript/manuscript.md

 [
 <i class="fas fa-scroll fa-lg"></i> **Tutorial for manual creation**<br>
-available at [https://osf.io/z45qc](https://osf.io/z45qc) and check [https://lotus.nprod.net/post/tuto-wd-entry-creation](https://lotus.nprod.net/post/tuto-wd-entry-creation) for the latest version of this tutorial.
+also check [https://lotus.nprod.net/post/tuto-wd-entry-creation](https://lotus.nprod.net/post/tuto-wd-entry-creation) for the latest version of this tutorial.
 ]{.banner .lightblue}

 #### Manual addition of a referenced structure-organism pair to Wikidata